The Faculty of Health, Aarhus University welcomes international candidates to apply for a PhD position at the faculty.

 Find more information about rules and regulations of PhD studies at Graduate School of Health.
 You can also read more about doing a PhD at Aarhus University here.

 Before you apply it is important that you read about our application requirements in our application guide.
 For instance, please be aware that you must have found a possible main supervisor at the Faculty of Health, at least one co-supervisor and have prepared a project description in English before you apply together with them.
+Also be aware that we have requirements to English language skills that must be documented at the time of enrolment at the latest.

 Enrolment to the Graduate Programmes requires that you have completed a Danish Bachelor’s or Master’s degree or similar relevant five-year degree programme.